The Art and Christianity Awards

 The Awards were set up in 2003 to draw attention to standards in religious art and design.
 They are open to all faiths.
 Although the parameters for each faith have their own limits and constraints, the consistent factors of high aesthetic sense as well as sound theological interpretation are applied to each award by an independent judging panel.

-We have taken the decision not to run the Award for Religious Architect.
+We have taken the decision not to continue the Award for Religious Architect.
 A full review of the Award will be made in our journal issue no98 (due out in May 2019).

 The A+C Awards were previously known as the ACE Awards.

 Our Awards celebrate the successes and diversity of artistic projects in religious buildings throughout Britain.
-We also have a biennial award for a book which explores the dialogue between the visual arts and religion.
+We also have an award for a book which explores the dialogue between the visual arts and religion.

 The 2015 Awards were announced on 26 November at King's College Chapel, London.